 Sweating through the hairless areas of their body, such as the paws, lips, chin, and the area around the anus, cool off cats.
 The paws contain some of the most vital sweat glands for cooling, so some owners may observe wet paw prints from time to time.
 To remain cool, cats will lick their fur so that evaporation can take place.
 Due to sparse fur, the ears are also a vital part of a cat’s cooling system.

 You might not have seen a cat sweat before, but cats have sweat glands around the body to regulate their temperature.
-This complex cooling system is effective at keeping a cat comfortable while simultaneously preventing it from overheating.
+This cooling system is effective at keeping a cat comfortable while preventing it from overheating.

 Do Cats Have Sweat Glands?

 It’s unlikely that an owner will see a cat sweat unless specifically looking out for it.
 This is mainly because cats only have sweat glands on the hairless areas of their body (the paws, lips, chin, and the skin surrounding the anus).